Waobo/cparsing/readme.txt

 Of course, this is of help only if the definition of the grammar isn't even more complicate then writing all these tests and conversions by hand...

-Other than that, once you have context-free or context-sensitive languages as your input, you have no choice but to use or implement a full blown (recursive) parser (1).

 ABOUT